Climate Change

 Survey results

-Survey on the Roll of Engineers in Addressing Climate Change
+2023 Survey on the Role of Engineers in Addressing Climate Change

 Last fall, IEEE PES commissioned a nationwide survey to gauge the public’s perception of climate change, and specifically the role of engineers in driving solutions to combat climate change.